ALTER EXTERNAL TABLE

 - Set or change the distribution policy for a writable external table.

-has no impact on external data.
-If you want to change the type (read, write, or web) of an external table, the FORMAT
+ALTER EXTERNAL TABLE or ALTER TABLE has no impact on external data.
+If you want to change the type (read, write, or web) of an external table, the FORMAT information of a table, or the location of the external data, you must drop the external table and recreate one.

 Parameters